mattbixby123/daily-cat-fact-committer/README.md

 ## Credits

 - Cat facts provided by [Cat Facts API](https://catfact.ninja/)
-- Built using Java and the Jackson library for JSON parsing
+- Built using Java and the Jackson library for JSON parsi